hasdfa/draw-a-ui-jsx/README.md

 # draw-a-ui

+> This is a based on the https://github.com/SawyerHood/draw-a-ui but with ability to draw React JSX modules and instantly render it via react

 This is an app that uses tldraw and the gpt-4-vision api to generate html based on a wireframe you draw.

 > I'm currently working on a hosted version of draw-a-ui.
 You can join the waitlist at [draw-a-ui.com](https://draw-a-ui.com).
 The core of it will always be open source and available here.